cxy-development/apb-1/README.md

 - Download Hairless MIDI (https://projectgus.github.io/hairless-midiserial/?source=post_page---------------------------)
 - Run Hairless MIDI and select the used Arduino in the Serial port dropdown and the just created MIDI virtual port in the MIDI Out dropdown

+Lastly, make sure the baud rate of the Serial communication is set to 115200.
+Double-check the Hairless MIDI Serial communication baud rate settings too.
 After setting it up as said above, the ABP 1 is ready to be used in any software.